Garmelon/mima-tools/README.md

 ### General

+In the following sections, `<a>` means "the value at the address `a`".
+In the case of `<<a>>`, bits 19-0 of `<a>` are interpreted as the address.

 The MiMa uses words of 24 bits and addresses of 20 bits.

 Each step, the MiMa fetches the value at the address stored in the `IAR`, interprets it as an instruction and executes it.
-If the instruction does not explicitly modify the `IAR`, it is incremented by 1 automatically.
+If the instruction does not explicitly modify the `IAR`, the `IAR` it is incremented by one automatically.

-During execution, multiple situations can be encountered where execution should not be continued, for example:
+During execution, the following situations can be encountered where execution should not be continued:

-* After the `HALT` instruction was executed
+* The `HALT` instruction was executed
-* The value stored at the current address of the `IAR` cannot be decoded to a valid instruction
+* The value at `<IAR>` cannot be decoded to a valid instruction
-* The instruction pointer is at value `0xFFFFF` and the instruction does not modify the `IAR`
+* The `IAR` is `0xFFFFF` and an instruction was executed that did not modify the `IAR`

-In those cases, a MiMa emulator should stop execution and show a suitable error message explaining why execution could not continue.
+In these cases, a MiMa emulator should stop execution and show a suitable error message explaining why execution could not continue.

 ### Instructions